Union Jack: Flag days

 In July 2007, prime minister Gordon Brown unveiled plans to have the Union Flag flown more often from government buildings.
 While consultation on new guidelines was under way, the decision to fly the flag could be made by each government department.
 In March 2021, the UK government published new guidance for the Union Flag to be flown all year round on UK government buildings, unless another flag is being flown, such as another national flag of the UK, a county flag, or other flags to mark civic pride.

 Previously, the flag was generally only flown on public buildings on days marking the birthdays of members of the royal family, the wedding anniversary of the monarch, Commonwealth Day, Accession Day, Coronation Day, the monarch's official birthday, Remembrance Sunday, and on the days of the State Opening and prorogation of Parliament.
 Non-government organisations were (and are) permitted to fly the Union Flag whenever they choose.

+Current guidance from the UK Government, first published in February 2013 and last updated in January 2026, states that governmental buildings in the UK are encouraged to fly the Union Flag all year round.
+It also specifies specific days when the flag must be flown from these buildings.

-The latest specified set of days when the Union Flag should be flown from government buildings throughout the UK are:
+As of March 2026, the specified set of days when the Union Flag must be flown from government buildings throughout the UK are: